mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 mod2 = ARIMA(y2, order=(1, 0, 1)).fit()  # ARMA on differenced

 # AR coefficients are same
-print(mod1.polynomial_ar.round(4) == mod2.polynomial_ar.round(4))
+print(mod1.polynomial_ar.round(3) == mod2.polynomial_ar.round(3))
-# True
+# array([True, True])

 # MA coefficients are same
-print(mod1.polynomial_ma.round(4) == mod2.polynomial_ma.round(4))
+print(mod1.polynomial_ma.round(3) == mod2.polynomial_ma.round(3))
-# True
+# array([True, True])
 ```

+Above, we first use the `arma_generate_sample` function to simulate data for an ARMA process with specified $\alpha$ and $\theta$ parameters.
+We then use the `ARIMA` function to fit an ARIMA model on the raw data and an ARMA data on the differenced data.
+Finally, we compare the two models' estimated parameters and show that they're equal.

 ## Additional components
 With the AR, MA, and I components under our belt, we're equipped to analyze and forecast a wide range of time series.
-But there are two additional components that will truly take our forecasting to the next level: **seasonality** and **exogeneous variables.** Let's briefly cover those before closing out this post.
+But there are two additional components that will truly take our forecasting to the next level: **seasonality** and **exogeneous variables.** Let's briefly cover those before covering some code and then closing out this post.

 ### S: Seasonality
 As alluded to in the name, seasonality refers to _repeating patterns with a fixed frequency_ in the data.
 [Housing sales](https://otexts.com/fpp2/tspatterns.html) tend to be correlated with the number of sales a year ago.
 Movie theater ticket sales tend to be correlated with the sales from a week earlier.
+Temperature tends to be correlated with last year's weather.

-Unlike _cycles_, which are significant fluctuations with no set frequency, we can easily control for seasonality by adding an additional set of parameters to our model.
+We can readily control for seasonality by adding an additional set of parameters to our model.
 Below is a SARIMA model, with the seasonal component highlighted in orange.

 $$y_t = c + \\
 \sum_{n=1}^{p}\alpha_ny_{t-n} +